marecotec/limpet-tracker/README.md

 1. Arduino code to run an accelerometer/ magnetometer sensor

+2. Calibration script for accelerometer

-2. R script to analyse data collected by logger, including data manipulation and statistics
+3. R script to analyse data collected by logger, including data manipulation and statistics

-3. Sample data to apply to R script
+4. Sample data to apply to R script